cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Data Exploration
 ================

-Procedures are a programmatic way to access and query the data in your Datasets.
-Yet sometimes you may want to explore a Dataset in an ad-hoc manner rather than writing procedure code.
+It is often useful to be able to explore a Dataset in an ad-hoc manner.
 This can be done using SQL if your Dataset fulfills two requirements:

 * it defines the schema for each record; and
 * it has a method to scan its data record by record.